gokcehan0/Tamerlane-Chess-Engine/README.md

 - **128 MB Zobrist Transposition Table:** Rather than re-evaluating the same sequence of moves, every unique board state is assigned a 64-bit Hash (Zobrist keys).
 If the AI reaches a position it already calculated from a different move order, it instantly fetches the stored mathematically optimal line, preserving exponential processing power.
 - **Heuristic Piece-Square Tables (PST) & Mobility Calculations:** Gives the bot spatial awareness.
 Every specific piece type is assigned a geographical heatmap.
 For example, it calculates the vast domination range of a Giraffe, the fragility of a Camel in the dangerous central files, and highly prioritizes defending the two Citadels.
 It also calculates dynamic piece mobility: an immobilized piece is drastically lowered in value.
 - **True Random Seed Jitter:** Chess engines can often play identically the same sequence.
 Powered by `js_sys::Math::random()`, the engine mathematically modifies centipawn evaluations capriciously every turn at the root.
 This guarantees non-deterministic, ever-changing Tamerlane openings.
 ![Tamerlane Chess Bot UI](screenshot/bot.png)
+_If you liked this, check out this project. : https://github.com/gokcehan0/Tamerlane-Chess-Platform_
 ## 🚀 Installation & How to Play Locally

 To run this project on your machine, you will need [Node.js](https://nodejs.org/) installed.
 The Rust WASM bindings are pre-compiled and included in the repository, meaning **you do not need a Rust toolchain** just to play the game!